 Please use the dropdown buttons to set your preferred options, or use the checkbox to accept the defaults.

-Concerto performances take Steven Osborne to major orchestras all over the world, and he has enjoyed collaborations with many renowned conductors.
-Steven’s recitals of carefully crafted programmes are publicly and critically acclaimed without exception.
-He has performed in many of the world’s prestigious venues including the Vienna Konzerthaus, Amsterdam Concertgebouw, Berliner Philharmonie, de Doelen Rotterdam, Brussels Palais des Beaux-Arts, Tokyo’s Suntory Hall, Kennedy Center Washington and Carnegie Hall in New York, and is a regular guest at London’s Wigmore Hall.
-His chamber music partners include Alban Gerhardt, Paul Lewis, James Ehnes, Dietrich Henschel and Alina Ibragimova.
+Concerto performances take Steven Osborne to major orchestras all over the world, and he has enjoyed collaborations with many renowned conductors, whilst his recitals are publicly and critically acclaimed without exception.
+He has performed in many of the world’s prestigious venues including the Vienna Konzerthaus, Amsterdam’s Concertgebouw, the Berliner Philharmonie, Brussels’ Palais des Beaux-Arts, Tokyo’s Suntory Hall, the Kennedy Center in Washington and Carnegie Hall in New York, and is a regular guest at Wigmore Hall and New York’s Lincoln Center.
+His chamber music partners include Alban Gerhardt, Paul Lewis, James Ehnes and Alina Ibragimova.

-In his nineteen years as a Hyperion recording artist, his twenty-eight releases have accumulated numerous awards in the UK, France, Germany and the USA, including two Gramophone Awards, three Preise der Deutschen Schallplattenkritik and a Choc in Classica magazine, in addition to a clutch of Editor’s Choices in Gramophone and Recordings of the Year from The Daily Telegraph, The Guardian, The Times and The Sunday Times.
-His recordings span a wide range of repertoire including Beethoven, Schubert, Debussy, Ravel, Liszt, Stravinsky, Prokofiev, Rachmaninov, Medtner, Messiaen, Britten, Tippett, Crumb and Feldman.
+In his twenty-one years as a Hyperion recording artist Steven’s twenty-nine releases have accumulated numerous awards in the UK, France, Germany and the USA, including two Gramophone Awards, three Preise der Deutschen Schallplattenkritik and a Choc in Classica magazine, in addition to a clutch of Editor’s Choices in Gramophone, and Recordings of the Year from The Daily Telegraph, The Guardian, The Times and The Sunday Times.
+His recordings span a wide range of repertoire including works by Beethoven, Schubert, Debussy, Ravel, Liszt, Stravinsky, Prokofiev, Rachmaninov, Medtner, Messiaen, Britten, Tippett, Crumb and Feldman.